 The Anti-Hero In Film Explained.
 Meaning, Definition, and Examples

-Definition: the anti-hero in movies is a central character who lacks traditional heroic qualities such as idealism or morality but is nonetheless sympathetic and engages the audience, often challenging conventional notions of heroism through flawed yet compelling actions and personality.
+The antihero or anti-heroine is a central character who lacks traditional heroic qualities such as idealism or morality but is nonetheless sympathetic and engages the audience.
+They often challenge conventional notions of heroism through flawed yet compelling actions and personalities.

 That’s the short overall definition of the anti-hero.